EllarBooher/Syzygy/README.md

 ## Requirements

-This project was developed in Visual Studio Community 2022 on Windows 11, and compiled with both MSVC and Clang.
+This project was developed in Visual Studio Community 2022 on Windows 11.
+It has been compiled with both MSVC and Clang (specifically `clang-cl`) via VS integration.

+For now, only Windows is known to be supported.

 Requires CMake 3.28 or higher, and probably a version of Visual Studio that has CMake support.